r3t4k3r/throttled-qubes/README.md

 Also you can read [Evv1l thinkguides](https://evv1l.space/thinkguides/mods_and_fixes/fixing-throttling-issues/) for improve Thinkpad permformance

 # Requirements
-- docker on the host system
+- Docker installed in qube

 # How to use
 In any qube, for example `personal`, do: